 Cercospora Leaf Blight of Soybean

 Cercospora leaf blight is caused by the fungus Cercospora kikuchii.
-This disease is frequently seen but rarely causes yield loss.
+This disease is frequently observed in soybean fields.
 Foliar symptoms usually are seen at the beginning of seed set and occur in the uppermost canopy on leaves exposed to the sun.
 Leaves are typically only discolored on the upper surface with symptoms ranging from light purple, pinpoint spots to larger, irregularly shaped patches.
 Affected leaves may become leathery and dark purple with bronze highlights.
 Symptoms may be confused with sunburn, which typically occurs on the leaf underside.

 Warm and wet weather favors infection and development of disease.